GingaaBread/GNOStatic/src/get_started/README.md

 # Get Started

 GNO is a strongly typed, object-oriented programming language designed to be convenient and readable.
 It's three main focuses are:

 - Simplicity
 - Readability
 - Conciseness

-Despite its object-oriented approach, GNO was created with functional programming in mind.

 ## Hello, World!